How to Enable Desktop Stickers in Windows 11

 Prerequisites and Compatibility

 This feature is currently hidden.
-It is primarily available for users in the Microsoft Insider Preview program on build 25162 or later.
-It is not supported on Windows 11 SE or when using a slideshow background.
+You’ll typically find this available if you’re part of the Microsoft Insider Preview program on build 25162 or a later version.
+It’s not supported on Windows 11 SE or when you’re using a slideshow background.
 If you use a slideshow, the stickers feature will be disabled.

 How to Enable Desktop Stickers via Registry Editor